Athenox14/LumiR/README.md

 ![Lecteur](docs/images/player.png)
 ![Fiche acteur](docs/images/fiche-acteur.png)

+- **Accueil**: the main dashboard blends quick library stats, continue-watching shortcuts, recommendations, and recently added titles in a single view.
+It is designed to feel like the daily entry point rather than just a plain file index.
+- **Dashboard admin**: the admin home aggregates platform stats, system health, scan state, update status, loaded plugins, and moderation/cleanup tools such as duplicate detection and missing-TMDB checks.
+- **Bibliothèque**: the movie library page combines personalized rows with classic filters for sorting, genre, year, and page size, so the interface works both as a discovery surface and as a practical collection browser.
+- **Fiche film**: each media page mixes cinematic presentation with useful metadata: backdrop hero, resume state, likes/dislikes, overview, cast, technical tracks, franchise links, and local recommendations.
+- **Lecteur**: playback runs in a dedicated fullscreen layout with resume support, progress tracking, audio-track switching, subtitle selection, and automatic next-episode behavior for TV content.
+- **Profil public**: user profile pages can expose a public-facing identity with avatar/favorite actor, viewing stats, liked titles, and watched titles, while still respecting profile privacy settings.

 ## Features

 - **Local library first**: scan folders, identify media, enrich posters, backdrops, ratings, cast, and metadata from TMDB.